 Mark Spain Real Estate is a traditional real estate brokerage that advertises a guaranteed cash offer.
 However, we don't recommend it to sellers who are serious about selling their home for cash.

-Multiple reviews (including from a former Mark Spain agent) mention that the guaranteed offer is primarily a marketing ploy to get sellers to sign a listing agreement with a Mark Spain agent.
+Multiple reviews — including from former Mark Spain agents[1][2] — mention that the guaranteed offer is primarily a marketing strategy designed to get sellers to sign a listing agreement with a Mark Spain agent.

 Additionally, one of the major benefits of selling to a cash buyer is the ability to bypass realtor commissions, since you'll be selling directly to the investor.
-But if you get an offer through a Mark Spain agent, you'll need to pay a standard realtor commission, which could cost you 3–6% on an already discounted home sale price, since investors typically pay far less than market value.
+But if you get an offer through a Mark Spain agent, you'll need to pay a realtor commission, which could cost you an additional 3.5% on an already discounted home sale price, plus any fees charged by the buyer or buyer's agent.[3]

-Before signing with Mark Spain, we recommend getting offers directly from cash buyers — or using a free service like Clever Offers to find the best cash offers on your behalf.
+Before signing with Mark Spain, we recommend getting offers directly from top-rated cash buyers — or using a free marketplace like Clever Offers to find the best cash offers on your behalf.
+Past sellers who compared offers with Clever averaged +$66,735 more on their home sale.
+Simply fill in a few details about your home, review offers without obligation, and sell in as little as 7 days.

 Mark Spain Real Estate at a glance